kryptoNkn/AstraLinuxHelperSchoolProject2024/README.md

 ## **Project Description**

+My school project, which I did specifically for NRNU MEPhI.
+It took a little less than 2 months to develop.
 This project is a graphical interface to help users use the Astra Linux operating system.
 The application provides users with useful links, information, and instructions on how to work with Astra Linux.

 ## **Main functions**